Bodies Bodies Bodies: Critical response

 Valerie Complex at Deadline Hollywood praised the cast, saying "each actor [has] their own style that brings a varied flavor to the film, which makes the cast ... a joy to watch, even if their characters are insufferable," and Owen Gleiberman for Variety praised the directing for giving the characters and actors room to explore.
 Complex and Daniels said that the characters as written are weak, but the performances all elevate them.
-Sennott was consistently named the standout performance of the film, while Brady said this was Myha'la's.
+Critics had broadly different views on who the standout performance was delivered by.
+Brady said this was Myha'la's.
 Gyarkye wrote that nobody could deny the acting talent, noting Myha'la as well as Stenberg.
-Daniels highlighted Sennott and Davidson, while Marya E. Gates of The Playlist commended the ensemble while noting Davidson and Bakalova.
+Daniels highlighted Davidson, while Marya E. Gates of The Playlist commended the ensemble while noting Davidson and Bakalova.
 Pastes Aurora Amidon felt that the cast were all successful, but that Bakalova's comedic talents were wasted by playing a serious character.

 Gleiberman described the film as "And Then There Were None staged by John Cassavetes for the age of Instagram."
 Gates felt that some scenes ran too long, but said that the film is "destined to [take] its place on the mantle with seminal horror-comedy faves like Jennifer's Body and Scream"; Gyarkye instead said that the film may not appeal to slasher genre fans.
 Eileen Jones of Jacobin gave a negative review of the film, summarizing: "Like so many horror films attempting to be subversive, Bodies Bodies Bodies tries to satirize the upper class.
 But all it delivers are tired, lazy tropes about Gen Z."